dyntobia/dyntobia.github.io/README.md

 # dyntobia.github.io
-of the many things that go through my heda
+of the many things that go through my head